Back to Don's Maps

 Photo: Vladimir Gorodnjanski

-Kostenki is a very important Paleolithic site on the Don River in the Ukraine.
+Kostenki is a very important Paleolithic site on the Don River in Russia.
 It was a settlement which contained venus figures, dwellings made of mammoth bones, and many flint tools and bone implements.
 Kostenki / Kostienki is not actually a single site but really an area on the right bank of the Don River in the regions of the villages of Kostenki and Borshevo, consisting of more than twenty site locations, all dating to the Paleolithic.

 The Kostienki limestone venus.